kiba/Writings/for_science/chp25_political_uncertainity.md

 "But now they are in a crisis."

 "And we been through ours several decades ago.
 Their system works for over a century until this trans-reality revolution happens.
-Our system works right now..."
+Our system works right now."

-"We disgress long enough, what's your feel for this situation?"
+"We digressed long enough, what's your feel for this situation?"

 Ozpin sighed.
-"The worst case scenario would be that they turned militant, turn their eyes on us and Earth.
+"The worst case scenario would be that they turn militant, and cast their eyes on us and Earth.
 I don't see it as likely.
-Their leadership and politicans extended their hands out to us, and Cindy Blue is still on Sidonia."
+Their leadership and politicians extended their hands out to us, and Cindy Blue is still on Sidonia."

-"She seemed totally unconcerned."
+"She does seem totally unconcerned."

 "I agreed.
-The fact that they haven't banned us and allowed coverage for Remnant is good news.
+My informants on Sidonia thought it unthinkable that they would censor information and ban foreigners.
+Freedom of speech and information access is one of the values we shared with them.
 We could similarly consider isolationism an unlikely possibility.
 Of course, it's still early days, so we should not be caught off-guard."

 "The next likely scenario?"

 "We might get a flood of refugees or aslyum seekers.
 I believed our political masters are hoping exactly for that, but I explicitly forewarned them not to expect any aslyum applications.
 Even if we were to accept aslyum seekers sometime in the near future, integration is also a concern.
-Professor Oobleck pointed out that Remnant do not have any experience in assimilating foreign people into any of our kingdoms."
+Professor Oobleck pointed out that Remnant do not have any experience in assimilating such deeply foreign people into any of our kingdoms."

 "The Sidonians are easily the most educated people I know.
 I can see why they want to snap them up."

 "Indeed, they would prove a boon to our kingdoms, but as is, we already are benefiting from them.
 We also need to consider the negatives of a weakened kingdom of the ark.
-Supposed that there are aslyum seekers, but not to enough to offset the damage to our trade relationship.
+We could have aslyum seekers, but not to enough to offset the damage to our trade relationship.
 If they pulled back to focus on their own internal affair, we would lose out."

 "I can see the worry, but I just don't know how we would effect the outcome to our favor."

 "That's why the four kingdoms are sending diplomats.
 We're trying to connect with as many fraction as possible, get more ears on their ground floor, and hope that we'll be able to continue our relationship as before."

-Goodwitch sighed.
-"It seems that we huntsmen are unable to contribute a solution to this crisis.
-I guess our students won't be able to complain about their humanity classes for quite awhile..."

-"The best we can do is simply watch and re-adjust..."
+"I presume you'll have Qrow on the case?
+I hope he's acting diplomatic."

+"Believe me.
+He knows that it's a high stake situation.
+There are time that he will be totally sober."

+"I'll believe it when I see it."

 ***
 **Takei Nori**